 It’s easy to get set up to sell online today with platforms like Shopify if you want your own store.
 You can check out my article on the best website builders for salons here to get started.

-If you already stock retail in your salon, you can start a small-scale online business where you just ship out manually from your salon.
+If you already have retail stock in your salon, you can start a small-scale online business where you just ship out manually from your salon.
 As your online business grows, you start looking at automating the logistics via a 3rd party or similar.
 But let’s deal with that when you get there.

 Leverage Your Physical Location